VerifyTests/Verify/docs/serializer-settings.md

 ```cs
 VerifierSettings.ModifySerialization(_ => _.DontScrubDateTimes());
 ```
-<sup><a href='/src/Verify.Tests/Serialization/SerializationTests.cs#L460-L464' title='Snippet source file'>snippet source</a> | <a href='#snippet-dontscrubdatetimes' title='Start of snippet'>anchor</a></sup>
+<sup><a href='/src/Verify.Tests/Serialization/SerializationTests.cs#L466-L470' title='Snippet source file'>snippet source</a> | <a href='#snippet-dontscrubdatetimes' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 ## Numeric Ids are scrubbed

-By default numeric properties (`int`, `uint`, `long`, and `ulong`) suffixed with `Id` are sanitized during verification.
+By default numeric properties (`int`, `uint`, `long`, `ulong`, and their nullable counterparts) suffixed with `Id` are sanitized during verification.
 This is done by finding each id and taking a counter based that that specific id.
 That counter is then used replace the id values.
 This allows for repeatable tests when id are bing generated.

 <!-- snippet: NumericId -->
 <a id='snippet-numericid'></a>